inURwhey/transparent-talent-monorepo/Documentation/PROTOCOLS.md

 *   **Workflow & Heuristics:**
     1.  **Task Assessment:** At the start of a new task, the AI will assess its nature based on the backlog and user request.
     2.  **Strategy Recommendation:**
         *   For **"Pro-level"** tasks, the AI will state: *"This is a complex task.
-I recommend we maintain a single, continuous context until it is complete.
-The value of our shared understanding will exceed the token cost."*
+I recommend we maintain a single, continuous context until it is complete."*
         *   For a batch of unrelated **"Flash-level"** tasks, the AI will state: *"These are discrete tasks.
 To optimize for cost and performance, I will treat each as a nearly independent request."*

 ### Development Cycle Protocol v1.0